 To prepare the test concentration, a bicarbonate buffer (50 mmol/l) with pH 10.25 was used.
 The bioassays were performed in 128 well trays (BAW128, Frontier Agricultural Sciences).
 In each cell 1 ml of artificial diet was dispensed (see Table 1 for recipe).
 After the diet solidified, 100 μl of protein solution were applied to the surface and allowed to dry overnight at room temperature.
 To avoid contamination the trays were covered with a sheet of filter paper.
 Egg masses of each sampling site (offspring of field-collected larvae) were incubated and neonate larvae, within 12 h after hatching, were transferred to the cells.
 A single neonate was placed in each cell and confined with a cover (BACV16, Frontier Agricultural Sciences) (Figure 5).
 A single discriminating concentration (28.22 ng Cry1Ab/cm2) and a control (bicarbonate buffer) were tested for each population.
 For the calculation of the diagnostic dose the data for all experiments with ECB from 2005-2012 were used.
-These include ECB collection in fields from Czech Republic, France, Germany, Italy, Panonia, Poland, Portugal, Romania and Spain representing the responses of 11,502 larvae.
-Using the average of the moulting inhibition concentrations (MIC) for 99% (MIC99) the diagnostic dose for ECB larvae from Europe was calculated to be 28.22 ngCry1Ab/cm (see report 2013).
+These include ECB collection in fields from Czech Republic, France, Germany, Hungary, Italy, Poland, Portugal, Romania, Slovakia and Spain representing the responses of 11,502 larvae.
+Using the average of the moulting inhibition concentrations (MIC) for 99% (MIC99) the diagnostic dose for ECB larvae from Europe was calculated to be 28.22 ngCry1Ab/cm2 (see report 2013).
 Data from bioassays with more than 20% response at the control after exposure to buffer have been neglected.
 To determine the susceptibility of the field collections as well as the reference strains to Cry1Ab, larval mortality and larval moult inhibition data at the discriminating concentration of Cry1Ab tested were studied.
-In total 1,488 larvae from north-lberian collection sites were exposed to the discriminating concentration.
-In the control (50 mM bicarbonate buffer, pH 10.25) 432 larvae were tested.
+In total 1,652 larvae from north-lberian collection sites were exposed to the discriminating concentration.
+In the control (50 mM bicarbonate buffer, pH 10.25) 280 larvae were tested.
+As requested by EFSA, the laboratory reference strains were included as negative controls for the DC bioassay.